The Big Bang Theory season 8: Production

+In March 2014, the series was renewed for an eighth, ninth and tenth season through the 2016–17 television season.

-In February 2014, CBS CEO Leslie Moonves confirmed an eighth season, when announcing that the first part of the new season would air on a different night, due to CBS acquiring the rights to Thursday Night Football games.
-In May 2014, CBS announced at its annual upfront presentation, that the series would begin its eighth season on Mondays, before returning to the Thursday slot it has held since 2010 on October 30, once the football games end.
+In February 2014, CBS CEO Leslie Moonves announced that the first six episodes of the eighth season would air on a different night due to CBS acquiring the rights to Thursday Night Football games.
+In May 2014, CBS announced at its annual upfront presentation, that the series would begin its eighth season on Mondays, before returning to the Thursday slot once the football games end.

 Delay

 Production for the season was expected to begin on July 30, 2014, however the start was delayed due to the five main cast members' desire to renegotiate new contracts, with Johnny Galecki, Jim Parsons and Kaley Cuoco seeking approximately $1 million per episode, as well as more backend money.
 Simon Helberg and Kunal Nayyar negotiated together, separate from Galecki, Parsons and Cuoco's negotiations.
 Production was officially delayed on July 30, due to the contract negotiations, and was rescheduled for August 6, 2014.
 On August 4, Galecki, Parsons and Cuoco signed new contracts, worth $1 million per episode for three years, with the possibility to extend for a fourth year.
 The deals also include larger pieces of the show, signing bonuses, production deals and advances towards the back-end.
 The following day, Helberg and Nayyar renegotiated their contracts, giving them a per-episode pay in the "mid six-figure range", up from around $100,000 per episode they each received in years prior.
-The first table read for season 8 took place on August 6.
+The first table read for the eighth season took place on August 6.

-Premiere

-The first episode of season 8, "The Locomotion Interruption", first aired in the US on September 22, 2014.
-In Australia, season 8 premiered on October 13, 2014.
-In the UK, "The Locomotion Interruption" first aired on October 23, 2014.